The 2 Phrases You Must Avoid in Your Personal Brand

 Here’s some news – everyone solves problems.
 There’s nothing special in that.
 Saying you are a ‘problem solver’ does not differentiate you from anyone.
 Shoelaces undone?
 You tie them!
 See, problem solved!

-If you want to stand out and position yourself as valuable, then tell people what specific problems or challenge you can solve for them and their organisation.
+If you want to stand out and position yourself as valuable, then tell people what specific problems or challenge you can solve for them and their business.

-Your ability to solve problems is usually tied to your specific industry skills.
-The two are interlinked.
-So think, what are my top 5 skills (industry specific) and what problems do they enable me to solve for the business?
+Your ability to solve problems is what makes you valuable and usually tied to your specific industry skills.
+So, think, what are your top 5 industry specific skills and what problems do they enable me to solve for the business?

-I enables businesses to reduce staff turnover with strategies that promote collaboration and increased employee engagement.
+Business often struggle to retain staff, which is a costly problem to have.
+I enable businesses to reduce staff turnover with strategies that promote collaboration and increased employee engagement.

 Here’s some more news – everything you do produces a result; positive, neutral or negative.
-In fact, deciding not to get out of bed one day, will still produce some sort of result.
+In fact, deciding not to get out of bed one day instead of going to work, will still produce some sort of result.

 If you want to position yourself as valuable, then you need to be able to communicate to businesses exactly what type of results you are able to help them achieve.
 Once again, this is related to your industry skills.